 You can check your personal details in the Population Information System in the Check Your Registered Data service.
 In addition, by identifying yourself in Suomi.fi you can see on the Registers page a summary of the main data about you selected by the various register authorities.

-With regard to other data, a data request should be sent in accordance with the Population Register Centre’s instructions.
+With regard to other data, a data request should be sent in accordance with the Digital and Population Data Services Agency's instructions.
 You can find the instructions on submitting a request on the website Data protection at the Population Register Centre.